ATMackay/psql-ledger/README.md

 # A simple transaction ledger implemented in Go and PostgreSQL

-This project contains packages for creating a web backend stack for creating user accounts and recording transactions between users.
+Web backend tooling for creating user accounts and recording transactions between users.

 Components